It is the formation of a thrombus within an artery.

 Partly through atherogenesis and partly through systemic activation of blood clotting and inflammation.

-Despite the unequivocal benefit achieved with lifestyle modification, blood pressure control, and the use of statins, active angiotensin II, and antiplatelet agents, the residual risk of recurrent acute events in patients with established atherothrombotic disease remains significant.
+Despite the unequivocal benefit achieved with lifestyle modification, blood pressure control, statins, active angiotensin II, and antiplatelet agents, the residual risk of recurrent acute events in patients with the established atherothrombotic disease remains significant.

-The residual risk is probably related to the progression of atherosclerosis despite the use of statins and active agents with angiotensin II, with insufficient inhibition of platelet activation by aspirin and thienopyridines, and with other factors not yet identified.
+The residual risk is probably related to the progression of atherosclerosis despite the use of statins and active agents with angiotensin II, insufficient platelet activation inhibition by aspirin and thienopyridines, and other factors not yet identified.